a-sab35/Student_Management_System/README.md

 Login Page:
 A simple and responsive login form for user authentication.
 Validation for username and password fields.

 Dashboard Page:
 Displays student data in a table format.
 Supports filtering (e.g., by department, year, or CGPA range).
 Supports sorting (e.g., by name, age, or CGPA).

 Back-End Functionality:
 Laravel will handle:
 User authentication and session management.
 CRUD (Create, Read, Update, Delete) operations for student data.
-API endpoints for fetching, filtering, and sorting student data.

 MySQL will store:
 User credentials (username, hashed password).
 Student data (name, age, CGPA, department, year, email).

 Responsive Design:
 The front end will be built using HTML and CSS with a responsive design to ensure compatibility across devices (desktop, tablet, mobile).
 JavaScript will be used for dynamic interactions like filtering, sorting, and form validation.